 We will contact the referred person once initial assessment of the completed referral form takes place.

-If you need any advice or would like to discuss an individual's case before referral or if your referral is urgent, you can call our Referrals and Admissions Coordinator on 01708 758606 or the crisis support line on 01708 758643.
+If you need any advice or would like to discuss an individual's case before referral or if your referral is urgent, you can call our Referrals and Admissions Coordinator on 01708 758606 or the specialist advice line on 01708 758643.

 Is hospice care only for people with cancer?

 No, hospice care (palliative care and end of life care) can benefit people who have been diagnosed with any illness that may shorten life.